KyawKoKoSan/DevOps/use_cases/use_case_18.md

 3. The system retrieves the population data of all capital cities of the continent from the database.
 4. The system organizes a comprehensive list of all capital cities of the continent by population.
 5. The system provides the ordered list of capital cities of the continent to the analyst according to the organization's request.

 EXTENSIONS
 ==============================================================================

-In step 3, if there is an error during the retrieval or processing of data, the system informs the analyst about the issue.
+In step 3,

+1. if there is an error during the retrieval or processing of data, the system informs the analyst about the issue.
-In step 3.1, if the database does not contain the required population data, the system informs the analyst that the information is unavailable.
+2. if the database does not contain the required population data, the system informs the analyst that the information is unavailable.

 SUB-VARIATIONS